-- Interns with concerns about their internship sponsor or the work they are assigned to do should contact Dr. Burns for assistance.
+- Interns with concerns about their internship sponsor or the work they are assigned to do should contact Prof. Garcia for assistance.

 - Interns need to meet the minimum required hours for the number of credit hours they are receiving, which is 100 per credit hour.